You’re full of ideas, but you can’t seem to make your newsletter flow.

 And some are a gold mine for copywriters.

-Call me biased, but if you’re digging my blog…
+Call me biased, but if you like my blog…

 I don’t just dish out copywriting theories…